 Most children consider learning fractions to be a very complicated exercise.
-All fractions have a top number (numerator) and a bottom number (denominator).
+The main difference between a fraction and other numbers is that it has a numerator and a denominator.
 There are problems involving fractions which require several steps to be taken before you get to the solution.
-Various basic math operations are utilized in order to be able to solve most fractions.
+Most if not all of the fractions problems also require a student to combine various maths operations in order to solve them.

 Adding fractions (different denominator and reduced to simplest form)

 The first step is to make the two denominators equal before carrying out addition. the denominators in the fractions presented above are 12 and 8.
 First, you must figure out the lowest number in which both 8 and 12 can be evenly multiplied into.
 24 is the lowest number that can be multiplied to the denominators.
 Each fraction is further converted so as to have 24 as its denominator.
 The numerator and denominator of the two fractions are multiplied by 2 and 3 respectively so as to get 12/24 and 6/24 respectively.
 The other step is to add them up so as to get 18/24.
 In order to get the answer 18/24, they two fractions are added together.